culshaw/ObfJS/README.md

-# ObfJS Ð a different approach to obfuscating email addresses
+# ObfJS - a different approach to obfuscating email addresses

 ## How it works
 This jQuery plugin updates the email addresses on the page by only placing the email address in the <a> when the user hovers over the link.
 This way a bot or scraper would have to actively hover over your link in order to get at your email address.